 Matthew Cothrine (Materials Science & Engineering)

-Matthew Cothrine is a first-year PhD student in the Materials Science and Engineering (MSE) Department at the University of Tennessee, Knoxville (UTK).
+Matthew Cothrine is a second-year PhD student in the Materials Science and Engineering (MSE) Department at the University of Tennessee, Knoxville (UTK).
 Matthew received his M.S. degree in MSE from the University of Central Florida in December 2017.
-He is a graduate teaching assistant for the undergraduate-level Principals of Materials laboratory courses and is excited to join the 2019 Governor’s school staff!
+He is a graduate teaching assistant for the undergraduate-level Principals of Materials laboratory courses.
+Matthew was a TA for the 2019 Governor’s school MSE course, and is excited to continue this year as well!
 He works in Dr. Mandrus’ research group focusing on novel material synthesis, specifically investigating growth and discovery of spin liquid candidates.
 He also works with neutron diffraction techniques for material characterization.
 In his free time, he enjoys reading, playing video games, and playing with his ferrets.